ranjithrd/confluence_23/src/events/biology.md

 grades: Grades 10 to 12
 venue: Athena Block
 description: >-
-  Chaos has ensued and the world now needs your aid!!
-A deadly pathogen has caused an outbreak of a life- threatening disease and you must uncover the truth.
+  Chaos has ensued and the world now needs your aid!
+A deadly pathogen has caused an outbreak of a life-threatening disease and you must uncover the truth.

   Unleash your untapped powers of deduction and traverse a labyrinth of secrets, following elusive trails that lead to a shattering revelation.
-Brace yourself for an electrifying pursuit, employing blood testing, dna decryption, gel electrophoresis, and more.
-With time slipping away, only the sharpest minds can out maneuver the rest, saving themselves and the rest of humanity.
+Brace yourself for an electrifying pursuit, employing blood testing, DNA decryption, gel electrophoresis, and more.
+With time slipping away, only the sharpest minds can out manoeuvre the rest, saving themselves and the rest of humanity.

   The burning question echoes: will you surrender to the thrill and do whatever it takes to unveil the imposter?
 rules: >-
-  - Each team must carry a laptop, ipad, or phone with a dongle or good mobile hotspot for the event.
+  - Each team must carry a laptop, iPad, or phone with a dongle or good mobile hotspot for the event.

-  - Students will not be allowed to use google unless directed to do so by the event heads.
+  - Students will not be allowed to access any search engine unless directed to do so by the event heads.

-  - Cheating will not be tolerated and the team will be disqualified immediately if caught.
+  - Unethical approaches will not be tolerated and the team will be disqualified immediately.

   - Students will be required to carry lab coats with them along with basic stationary.
-teamsize: 2 members
+teamsize: 2 participants
 ---